sjagtap1803/RAG/README.md

 You can work with your OpenShift cluster admin team to determine what labels and taints identify GPU-enabled worker nodes.
 It is also possible that all your worker nodes have GPUs therefore have no distinguishing taint.

+HPU Instructions:

+There are no default taints defined for the HPU nodes.

 4. Navigate to Helm deploy directory

 ```bash